 7 percent local service plus intrastate long distance service which originated or terminated within the municipality and was billed to a person, telephone number or device, or telecommunications number or device within the municipality (s.
 166.231(9), F.S.).
 Authority to levy a tax upon cable TV service was removed effective October 1, 1977, unless the tax was necessary to pay off bonds (s.
 166.231(1), F.S.).
 In 1978, municipalities were authorized to levy the tax on a physical unit basis, provided that upon conversion the effective tax rate for each type of service is preserved in the first year.
 Subsequently, rates may be amended by ordinance (s.
 166.232, F.S.).
 In 1993, the municipalities were authorized to exempt metered or bottled gas or fuel oil used for agricultural purposes.
-In 1996, municipalities were authorized to exempt on-line services by removing them from the definition of telecommunications services.
+In 1996, municipalities were authorized to exempt electricity and gas used directly in manufacturing.
+In 1997, the Legislature provided an exemption for Internet and similar computer on-line services by removing them from the definition of telecommunications services.